 Writing:

-Marking is developmental using a WWW and EBI on most pieces of work.
 Pre-unit assessments are used to identify children’s current levels of skill and ability, and to identify areas for development – this forms the basis for subsequent planning and a baseline for assessing progress.

 Post-unit assessments are used to assess each child’s progress by the end of the block.
 This information is used to plan personalised consolidation work or interventions, and next steps.

-Writing is levelled using the adapted year group levelling sheets, which include the interim assessment framework guidelines, and indicate whether children are working towards, are at, or are working
+Writing is levelled using Evidence Gathering Grids (E.G.G), which include the assessment framework guidelines, and indicate whether children are working towards, are at the expected standards, or are working at greater depth.

 Class profile sheets are kept by class teachers and inform progress over time.

-English work is moderated both within the federation and across schools who are part of the South Devon Primary Partnership, in order to ensure that teachers’ judgements are accurate.
-Progression and curriculum coverage in maths is also monitored using a variety of methods to include book scrutinies and learning walks.
+English work is moderated both within the federation and together with local schools, in order to ensure that teachers’ judgements are accurate.
+Progression and curriculum coverage in maths is also monitored using a variety of methods to include book scrutiny and learning walks.

 Parents are informed of progress through interim reports and parents evenings, and receive a full annual report at the end of each academic year.